Simone underwent laser hair removal and shares her honest review of the process.

 Laser Hair Treatments

 I hate being human.
 It's so . . . soft.
 Ew.
 I also love lasers.
 Lasers are awesome.
 They zap things.

-You will therefore not be surprised to learn that I was immediately inthralled by the idea of laser hair removal.
+You will therefore not be surprised to learn that I was immediately enthralled by the idea of laser hair removal.
 Something that reduces human hairiness WITH LASERS?
-How can one lose???
+How can one lose?!

 Perhaps you, too, are intrigued by the idea of laser hair removal.
-But perhaps you (much like Yours, Truly) are averse to pain, and want to know just how much this shindig might smart.
+But perhaps you (much like Yours, Truly) are averse to pain and want to know just how much this shindig might hurt.